FIELD TRIPS 2018

 Ever hear about Big Days and wonder what they would be like?
 Here’s your chance to get in on the action on one of our most talked-about trips.
 Some call it ‘whirlbirding’–fast and furious fun.
-Prepare to be flexible, as routes will be chosen by your skilled leaders, exercise those speedy get-on-it skills – and wear your fast shoes!
-Several vans will go out bound for lots of birds and friendly competition.
-A great choice for Festival returnees, Texas Century Club members or listers, as it will be speedy birding.
+Prepare to be flexible, as routes will be chosen by your skilled leaders.
+Exercise those speedy get-on-it skills – and wear your fast shoes!
+Several vans will go outbound for lots of birds and friendly competition.
+This is a great choice for Festival returnees, Texas Century Club members or listers, as it will be speedy birding.
 A prize will be given to the participants of the van with the longest list!

 Goals: Racking up an impressive day list – Valley specialties, visitors and residents – as many as we can see.
 This is not leisurely birding – box lunch provided if on-the-fly.